She ain’t afraid of no ghosts.

 I hate this story.

-The idea that Abigail Adams’s soul would be stuck doing laundry in a house she lived in for five months and hated is just sad.
+The idea that Abigail Adams’s soul would be condemned to doing laundry in a house she lived in for five months – and hated – is just sad.

 I’d rather look at a real ghost story from Abigail Adams.
 Well, less of a story and more of a really weird event she related to John Adams in 1763, a year before they were married and just months before their charming smallpox inoculation letters.